cilt-uct/Brightspace-HTML-Templates/README.md

 ## Developement

-Edit files in your favorite IDE and update the repository.
+Edit files in your favorite IDE, update the repository, and upload to Brightspace

 ***Recommended:***
 1. Visual Studio Code